berkinkinay/3d-Earth/README.md

 # Earth 3D Map 💻🌏
-`This project is about coding and designing 3D Map in React.`
+`This project hasn't finished yet.
+The project is about coding and designing 3D Map in React.`

 ## Used Techs 🥰